 - 1 cup firm tofu, cut into small cubes

 - 1. In a large pot of salted boiling water, cook the noodles according to the package instructions.
 Drain and rinse in cold water.
 Toss the noodles with a few dashes sesame oil to prevent sticking.

 - 2. Place the peanut butter, lime juice, sesame oil, chili paste, and sugar in a small bowl and mix well.

-- 3. Combine the tofu, bean sprouts, carrots, and noodles in a large bowl, and pour the peanut sauce over it all.
-Toss well to coat.
+- 3. Toss the tofu, bean sprouts, carrots, and noodles in a large bowl and pour the peanut sauce over it all.
+Combine well.

 - 4. Garnish the Asian noodles and peanut dressing with fresh cilantro.
-The salad may be served chilled or at room temperature.
+The salad may be served cold or at room temperature.